English pronouns: Object

-Object pronouns are typically in nominative form (e.g., I saw him.) but may also be reflexive (e.g., She saw herself) or independent genitive (e.g., We got ours.).
+Object pronouns are typically in accusative form (e.g., I saw him.) but may also be reflexive (e.g., She saw herself) or independent genitive (e.g., We've got ours.).

 Object of a preposition

 The pronoun object of a preposition is typically in the accusative form but may also be reflexive (e.g., She sent it to herself) or independent genitive (e.g., I hadn't heard of theirs.).
 With but, than, and as in a very formal register, nominative is also possible (e.g., You're taller than me/I.)